Most investors know that volatility can inflict pain on even the best holdings. So today we’re continuing a series of posts on using options to hedge.

 Owning calls fixes the price at which a security can be purchased.
 They make money when shares rally, which makes them the opposite of owning puts.

-Say you’ve been riding Netflix (NFLX), the S&P 500’s top gainer this year.
-A client may have entered the stock below $190 in December, and watched as it blasted all the way past $400 in June.
+Say you’ve been riding Netflix (NFLX) as it climbed this year.
+A client may have entered the stock below $190 last December, and watched as it blasted all the way past $400 in June.
 He or she is obviously happy about the run but may feel a little anxious about sitting on a gain of more than 100 percent.
 This is when the covered-call strategy can be very useful.

 This screenshot of TradeStation’s mobile app shows the options chain for NFLX.
 The stock is quoted for $395, while the July 380 calls have a “bid” of $29.75.
 Imagine the customer sells, or “writes,” those calls.
 Here’s what happens: